alberthnahas/atmospheric-stability/README.md

 ### Overview

-This project provides a complete workflow to download atmospheric forecast data, generate analytical plots (Skew-T Log-P and Hodograph), and produce a detailed atmospheric stability report.
+This project provides a comprehensive workflow for downloading atmospheric forecast data, generating analytical plots (Skew-T Log-P and Hodograph), and producing a detailed atmospheric stability report from a single point (the codes are generated for Kemayoran, Jakarta).
 The analysis is based on forecast data from the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS), obtained via the Copernicus Atmosphere Monitoring Service (CAMS).

 The process is divided into three main steps: